bugcrowd/templates/templates/automotive_security_misconfiguration/infotainment/dos_brick/template.md

 For an infotainment vulnerability, please include detailed instructions that can be followed to easily demonstrate and reproduce the issue.
 -->

-The image below demonstrates the injected payload executing on the target infotainment system.
+The image below demonstrates the Denial of Service (DoS) from injected format strings on the target infotainment system.

 {{screenshot}}